rancher/rke2/docs/security/cis_self_assessment123.md

 Verify that the returned value is `enforce: restricted`

 **Remediation:**
-Add policies to each namespace in the cluster which has user workloads to restrict the admission of conatiners with .spec.allowPrivilegeEscalationset to true.
+Add policies to each namespace in the cluster which has user workloads to restrict the admission of containers with .spec.allowPrivilegeEscalationset to true.

 #### 5.2.7